abhinrustagi/Stylo-Stationery/README.md

 # Stylo Stationery
 ##### Created by Abhin Rustagi & Nandika Jain

+### I have added a new template theme in the [Others](../Other/New Template/) folder.
+Check it out.
+Don't mess with the CSS of the new template, it is completely refactored.
+Make appropriate suggestions.
+If the template is approved (and it should be, I spent 1.5 hrs), fix it's navbar.

 ## Things to complete:
 1. Create all products pages using EJS.
 2. Refactor the code, and uniform the CSS.